 Nonprofit/Associations are growing and connecting with different communities day by day.
 There are thousands of nonprofits in the world, with a focus on serving specific purposes.
 Mobile apps are very crucial for nonprofits to reach out to their audience to stay connected from their smartphones.

 There are several advantages of making a mobile app for nonprofit because it can solve the problem and challenges of associations.
 Fundraising campaigns, resource guides, organizing welfare events, conferences, and building a volunteer network are some major activities held by nonprofits through mobile apps.
 Nonprofits can use mobile apps to better organize members, volunteers, donors, and strive to create a better world.

 If you are thinking of building a mobile app for your nonprofit, you should know about the process of mobile app development.
 This can help you to come up with the right strategy, product, budget, and ROI for your mobile app.
-As a leading app development company in Wisconsin, we have outlined a process on how to develop a mobile app for your nonprofit:
+As a leading app dev company in Chicago, we have outlined a process on how to develop a mobile app for your nonprofit:

 1. Decide What Features You Want to Have

 This is the first stage of making an app, deciding what features you need to have in your app.
 This stage is called scoping or requirement gathering.
 This stage should be wisely executed by the organization and conduct a market analysis to know about the latest trend set.
 Also, it helps to set up the organization’s goal and vision for a mobile app.

 It is advised to set up functional requirements and workflow to better optimize your needs.
 Here is a list of popular features that Associations/NonProfits have in their apps:

 - Membership Login

 - Conference/Events apps showing all the event-related information